codeapples/treasure-box/src/materials/analysis/series-conv.md

 #### Convergence of infinite series

 The series $\sum_{n=1}^{\infty} a_n$ is called convergent if it's partial sum sequence $(S_n)$ is convergent.

+If the partial sum sequence does not converge, the series is said to be divergent.

 ## Geometric series